gromacs/gromacs/docs/install-guide/index.rst

 To make it possible to use other accelerators, |Gromacs| also includes OpenCL_ support.
 The minimum OpenCL version required is
 |REQUIRED_OPENCL_MIN_VERSION|.

-The current version is recommended for use with GCN-based AMD GPUs.
+The current version is recommended for
+use with GCN-based AMD GPUs.
 It does work with NVIDIA GPUs, but using the latest NVIDIA driver (which includes the NVIDIA OpenCL runtime) is recommended.
-Additionally, there are known issues when using recent versions of the AMD APPSDK.
-For more details, please see the known limitations in the
+Additionally, there are known limitations when using recent versions of the AMD APPSDK (details are found in the |Gromacs|
-|Gromacs| user guide.
+user guide).
 It is not possible to configure both CUDA and OpenCL support in the same version of |Gromacs|.

 Please note that MSVC 2015 is the earliest version of MSVC supported by |Gromacs|, but that requires at least CUDA 8 for an officially